pantor/ruckig/doc/pages/intermediate_waypoints.md

-## Background Information about Intermediate Waypoints
+## Background Information on Intermediate Waypoints

 In comparison to the Community Version, Ruckig Pro allows to generate more complex trajectories defined by *intermediate waypoints*.
 Therefore, Ruckig takes a list of positions as input and calculates a trajectory reaching them successively before moving to the target state.
 As this is a much harder problem than solving state-to-state motions (as the Community Version does), Ruckig Pro is not able to guarantee for a *time-optimal* trajectory.
 In fact, trajectory planning with intermediate waypoints is a non-convex problem and therefore NP-hard.
 However, Ruckig calculates much faster trajectories than other approaches, primarily due to the joint calculation of the path and time parametrization.
 On top, Ruckig is real-time capable and considers jerk-constraints.